-- Breeding birds should be considered during removal of scattered trees, buildings and introduced shrub.
-Vegetation clearance is recommended outside of the nesting bird season (clearance should be done October to February inclusive).
-If this is not possible, an ECoW should perform a nesting bird check within 48 hours prior to clearance; and - Reducing the artificial lighting/lighting to be designed more sensitively for bats.
+- The tree (TN8) should be soft-felled, if removal is necessary; - A specialist contractor should be contacted to remove the LISI tree-of-heaven tree situated in the north-east corner of the site (TN4); - Breeding birds should be considered during removal of scattered trees and woodland; - Vegetation clearance is recommended outside of the nesting bird season (clearance possible October to February inclusive).
+If this is not possible, an ECoW should perform a nesting bird check within 48 hours prior to clearance; - Reducing the artificial lighting/lighting to be designed more sensitively for bats, hedgehogs and moths. - Any holes or trenches to be covered over at night or else a ready escape route provided; and - Any brash piles (or TN6) should be removed from May to September to avoid disturbing hibernating hedgehogs.